lvzon/sustainsubstance/content/CO2/CO2.md

 Moreover, one or two long holidays are preferable to a lot of short trips, especially for intercontinental travel.
 And if you do travel by car, try to take as many people as you can.
 Using car-sharing networks such as Blablacar may allow you to reduce both cost and fossil fuel use.
 And who knows, you may even meet some interesting people along the way...

 Interested in reading more articles like this?
-Follow us [on Facebook](https://www.facebook.com/sustainsubstance), or through our [Atom-feed](/feeds/all.atom.xml).
+Follow us [on Facebook](https://www.facebook.com/sustainsubstance), on [Twitter](https://twitter.com/levienvanzon), or subscribe to our [mailing list](https://groups.google.com/d/forum/sustainsubstance) or [Atom-feed](/feeds/all.atom.xml).
 This article is occasionally updated.
 [View the page history](https://github.com/lvzon/sustainsubstance/commits/master/content/CO2/CO2.md).

 -----